-Seki: When it was determined that this series would be broadcasted, we had about two cours’ worth11 of story development in mind, but the third and the fourth cour really felt like we were making it as we were going along.
+Seki: When it was determined that this series would be broadcasted, we had about two cours’ worth12 of story development in mind, but the third and the fourth cour really felt like we were making it as we were going along.

 Konaka: That said, the story from the third cour and on did have a lot of things that we’d foreshadowed in the script for the first cour.
 We’d decided that things like “Grani” and “Crimson Mode” would appear, so we talked about why they would appear, and how.
 If we don’t go about developing the story in a precise manner, there won’t be any catharsis.
 And of course, we have to portray Takato and Guilmon and the others’ feelings.
-Although we had it so that Juri’s feelings wouldn’t be exposed until the end.
+Although we had it so that Juri’s feelings wouldn’t be made apparent until the end.